Medical data breach

 Medical data, including patients' identity information, health status, disease diagnosis and treatment, and biogenetic information, not only involve patients' privacy but also have a special sensitivity and important value, which may bring physical and mental distress and property loss to patients and even negatively affect social stability and national security once leaked.
 However, the development and application of medical AI must rely on a large amount of medical data for algorithm training, and the larger and more diverse the amount of data, the more accurate the results of its analysis and prediction will be.
 However, the application of big data technologies such as data collection, analysis and processing, cloud storage, and information sharing has increased the risk of data leakage.
 In the United States, the rate of such breaches has increased over time, with 176 million records breached by the end of 2017.
-There have been 245 data breaches of 10,000 or more records, 68 breaches of the healthcare data of 100,000 or more individuals, 25 breaches that affected more than half a million individuals, and 10 breaches of the personal and protected health information of more than 1 million individuals.

 Black market for health data

 In February 2015 an NPR report claimed that organized crime networks had ways of selling health data in the black market.

-In 2015 a Beazley Group employee estimated that medical records could sell on the black market for US$40-50.
+In 2015 a Beazley employee estimated that medical records could sell on the black market for US$40-50.

-Crime is the primary cause of medical data breaches.

 How data is lost

 Theft, data loss, hacking, and unauthorized account access are ways in which medical data breaches happen.
 Among reported breaches of medical information in the United States networked information systems accounted for the largest number of records breached.
-There is a large number of data breaches happening in the US health care system, among business associates of the health care providers that continuously gain access to patients' data.
+There are many data breaches happening in the US health care system, among business associates of the health care providers that continuously gain access to patients' data.